 The Standard Deduction

-For 2020 the standard deduction is $12,400 for an individual and twice that for couples filing jointly.
-For almost everyone this is the single largest deduction you can take.
-However, for many people it also raises some of the most complicated questions on your taxes.
+For tax year 2022, which you will file in 2023, the standard deduction is $12,950 (tax year 2023 will go up to $13,850) for an individual and twice that for couples filing jointly.
+For almost everyone, this is the single largest deduction you can take.
+However, for many people, it also raises some of the most complicated questions on your taxes.
 Most significantly, you cannot take the standard deduction if you itemize your tax return and vice versa.

 Tax-advantaged retirement accounts take several forms, from pensions and traditional 401(k)s to Roth IRAs and others.
 They all have the same purpose: helping workers save for their eventual retirement.
 Some, such as 401(k) and IRA accounts, exempt your income from taxation at the time you earn it.
 Others, specifically Roth IRAs, create a tax exemption for all money that you take out of the account.

 Overall, according to an analysis by the Peter G. Peterson Foundation, this section of the tax code alone accounts for more than $288 billion in tax breaks annually.

 Individuals with a child or other dependent can take a refundable credit on their taxes.
 The 2017 tax law expanded this credit so that this is now one of the five largest exemptions by volume in the tax code.